aws/aws-fpga/SDAccel/README.md

     * This section describes the valid platforms for shell_v04261818
       * Xilinx Tool 2017.4 Platform:
         * AWS_PLATFORM_DYNAMIC_5_0 - (Default) AWS F1 platform dynamically optimized for multi DDR use cases.
- * Changing to a different platform can be accomplished by setting the AWS_PLATFORM environment variable.
-Only one platform is supported for this release Example:
+ * Changing to a different platform can be accomplished by setting AWS_PLATFORM environment variable.
+Only one platform is supported for this example:

    ```
        $ export AWS_PLATFORM=$AWS_PLATFORM_DYNAMIC_5_0